 Deliverable Acceptance.

 Contractor shall deliver all Deliverables pursuant to this Agreement to the Consortium Executive Director or his/her designee.
-Each Deliverable will be delivered to the Consortium Executive Director or his/her designee in one (1) hard copy form and on an electronic media in a format approved by the Consortium.
+Each Deliverable will be delivered to the Consortium Executive Director or his/her designee in an electronic media in a format approved by the Consortium.
 Contractor will be responsible for timely submission of each Deliverable pursuant to the applicable M&E or Infrastructure Service Plan.

-In accordance with the review periods delineated in either the M&E or Infrastructure Service Plan, the Consortium will review each Deliverable to identify any deficiencies and determine whether the Deliverable conforms to its Acceptance Criteria.
+In accordance with the review periods delineated in either the M&E or Infrastructure Service Plan, or within ten (10) working days if no review period is delineated, the Consortium will review each Deliverable to identify any deficiencies and determine whether the Deliverable conforms to its Acceptance Criteria.
 The Consortium will document its review findings in a standard Deliverable Comments Log and will recommend changes to Contractor.

-If a Deficiency (other than a Cosmetic Deficiency) is found in a Deliverable, Consortium shall promptly give Contractor Notice of its non-acceptance, with such Notice delineating Deficiencies used as the grounds for the Consortium’s decision.
+If a Deficiency (other than a Cosmetic Deficiency) is found in a Deliverable, Consortium shall promptly give Contractor Notice of its non-acceptance within ten (10) working days or such other period as the parties may agree in writing, with such Notice delineating Deficiencies used as the grounds for the Consortium’s decision.
 Contractor shall promptly and in accordance with either the M&E or Infrastructure Service Plan, as applicable, correct Deficiencies (including Cosmetic Deficiencies) described in any Notice(s) of non-acceptance from the Consortium.
 After Contractor has corrected such Deficiencies (including in Contractor’s discretion and to the extent feasible Cosmetic Deficiencies), the Consortium shall verify whether the Deliverable lacks Deficiencies (other than Cosmetic Deficiencies) and in writing shall either accept or not accept it following such review.
-If Contractor corrects all Deficiencies (other than Cosmetic Deficiencies) in the Deliverable, and the Consortium determines such Deliverable is free from Deficiencies (other than Cosmetic Deficiencies), the Consortium shall provide Contractor with its Acceptance of that Deliverable.
+If Contractor corrects all Deficiencies (other than Cosmetic Deficiencies) in the Deliverable, and the Consortium determines such Deliverable is free from Deficiencies (other than Cosmetic Deficiencies), the Consortium shall provide Contractor with its Acceptance of that Deliverable within ten (10) working days or such other period as the parties may agree in writing.
 The correction of Deficiencies is governed by Section 11.3 (Correction of Deficiencies) and Section 11.4 (Warranty Work Response) of this Agreement.

 If a Deficiency (other than a Cosmetic Deficiency) is found in a Deliverable, or a Deficiency persists following the Consortium’s review and recommended revisions to that Deliverable, or if Contractor fails to deliver a Deliverable or revised version thereof with sufficient time for the Consortium to review, evaluate and comment on the Deliverable, the Consortium may, at its option: (a) continue reviewing the Deliverable and require Contractor to continue until Deficiencies (other than Cosmetic Deficiencies) are corrected or eliminated or (b) request Contractor to provide, at its expense, a replacement Deliverable for further review.
 If following the Consortium’s exercise of its option under (a) or (b) above, the Deficiency persists and the Contractor has failed to cure it in a timely fashion, the Consortium may exercise its right to terminate this Agreement as described in Sections 18.1 and 18.2.
 The Consortium’s options under this Section 5.3 shall remain in effect until Acceptance of all of the Deliverables.